 - Operation Lifesaver: Operation Lifesaver is a nonprofit public safety education and awareness organization dedicated to reducing collisions, fatalities, and injuries at highway-rail crossings and trespassing on or near railroad tracks.

 - Stop.
 Trains Can't.
-The National Highway Traffic Safety Administration, in coordination with the Federal Railroad Administration and the Federal Transit Administration, is launching the 2020 national rail grade crossing safety campaign to increase public awareness about the dangers around railroad tracks in hopes to reduce fatalities at rail grade crossings.
-The campaign runs Oct.
-5 to Nov.
-8, 2020.
+The National Highway Traffic Safety Administration, in coordination with the Federal Railroad Administration and the Federal Transit Administration, launched the 2020 national rail grade crossing safety campaign to increase public awareness about the dangers around railroad tracks in hopes to reduce fatalities at rail grade crossings.

 - Gate Rushing at Highway-Railroad Grade Crossings: Drivers' Response to Centerline Barrier (DVD) (Transportation Research Board Annual Meeting 2008 Paper No. 08-2351)